atacan/StreamingMultiPart/README.md

 We don't want to collect the file into server's memory.
 That's why we want to stream this multi-part data to the third party service.

-For illustartion, we make the request to `httpbin.org/post` or some local server that does nothing.
+For illustartion, we make the request to `httpbin.org/post` or some local server that waits for a seconds and returns a hard-coded response.

 See [Application+build](Sources/App/Application+build.swift)